matthiasn/clojure-system-book/manuscript/Client-UI-Util.md

           (s/replace , "RT " "<strong>RT </strong>")))))
 ~~~

 So much for the tweet text.
 But we have more to discuss.
-We need to get the counts of multiple entities, such as the _followers_, _retweet_, _favorites_, or also the _retweets within the loaded tweets_:
+We need to get the counts of multiple entities, such as the _followers_, _retweet_, _favorites_, or the _retweets within the loaded tweets_:

 ~~~
 (defn entity-count
-  "Gets count of specified entity from either tweet, or, when exists, original (retweeted) tweet."
+  "Gets count of specified entity from either tweet or, if exists, original (retweeted) tweet."
   [tweet state k s]
   (let [rt-id (if (contains? tweet :retweeted_status)
                 (:id_str (:retweeted_status tweet))